Video workflow hub

 • Treat container support and recording support as separate checks, especially for MP4 output.

-• Use frame capture as a reliable fallback when a route is blocked by browser media APIs.
+• Use frame capture when a page is blocked by browser media APIs.

 FAQ

-No. The point of the hub is to make those limits visible route by route instead of hiding them.
+No. The point of the hub is to make those limits visible page by page instead of hiding them.

 Open in Picmu

-Each Picmu video route starts with capability checks, file inspection, and local frame capture so the page stays useful even when full video export support varies.
+Each Picmu video page starts with capability checks, file inspection, and local frame capture so the page stays useful even when full video export support varies.